jpbochi/cv/README.md

 In my free time, I do books, movies, beer, 3D printing, and some eventual programming for fun.
 I'm fond of open source, and made conrtibutions of my own.
 In 2015, I helped [protonmail.com](https://protonmail.com/) set up their early CI pipeline for their open source web UI.
 5 years later, I ended working for them.

-I don't aspire to any managerial position.
 I feel at home being the technical leader of projects, especially if there's time pressure.
-I like to search for ways where my team is slacking, and be an influencer to improve those.
+I like to search for ways where my team can get better, and be an influencer to improve those.
+That _leadership role_ is that one excel at, and is the one I search for.
+I do not aspire to have any managerial position.
+Nothing against managers, it's just not for me.

 #### Professional Experience

+- *Nov 2020 to present, OmniPresent*

+I had the honor of being the second engineer in the company.
+While laying architectural groundwork, I took a leadership role in several engineering projects this hopeful young company executed.

-- *Sep 2019 to present, ProtonMail*
+- *Sep 2019 to Nov 2020, ProtonMail*

 I'm fully assigned to help the company to have a DevOps transformation.
 I built from scratch a Kubernetes-based replacement for the company's QA and Staging machines.
 It includes automated deploys to fully isolated environments from every branch.